TruongKhang/truongkhang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD student at <a href='http://nmail.kaist.ac.kr/wordpress/'>NMAIL, KAIST</a>.
+subtitle: PhD candidate at <a href='http://nmail.kaist.ac.kr/wordpress/'>NMAIL, KAIST</a>.

 profile:
   align: right